SamG101-Developer/SPP-Primer/Writerside/topics/3-3-Functions.md

 ## Function types
 The 3 function types, as mentioned earlier are the `FunRef`, `FunMut` and `FunMov` function types.
 These all have slightly different intrinsics, and are required for the memory model.
+All of these classes superimpose the `Fun` class, allowing for some behaviour to be shared between the 3 classes.

 | Function type         | Description                         |
 |-----------------------|-------------------------------------|